ryan-bradford/Dashboard/README.md

 To Add:

-Merge Greeting and Weather
 Multiple Stocks/Indexes

-Google Calendar
+Google Calendar Support
+Make To Do Better

+Possible:

 Aww Display
 Music Player
 Hooks to POST from Client
     Temperature
     Camera
     Movement Sensor
-To-do IST
 GCloud Things
-Better Stock Widget
 Buttons that can do things

 IDEA: